Welcome to Travis Credit Union

 The Credit Union has the power to impress a lien upon shares and dividends to the extent of any obligation entered into with a member or account holder or any charges payable by that member or account holder and will exercise this right.

-If we have to take legal action to collect what you owe us, you agree to pay our reasonable attorney’s fees and court costs in addition to other amounts you owe us, whether the legal action we take is a collection lawsuit, a bankruptcy proceeding, an appeal, an action to collect a judgement we have against you, or another type of proceeding.
+If we have to take legal action to collect what you owe us, you agree to pay our reasonable attorney’s fees and court and arbitration costs in addition to other amounts you owe us, whether the legal action we take is a collection lawsuit, a bankruptcy proceeding, an appeal, an action to collect a judgement we have against you, or another type of proceeding.
 You agree to pay all reasonable cost of collection incurred by the Credit Union before and after suit is filed.

 The California Unclaimed Property law requires the Credit Union to surrender to the state any property, including the balance in any account, if no activity occurs on the account within the time period specified by state law, generally three years.
 For certificate accounts, this would be three years from initial maturity and for retirement accounts (IRA), three years after the member turns 70½ years of age.
 The legal term for this is "escheat."
 An account escheats to the state if, during the past three years none of the following occurred: